 Did somebody say GDPR?
-For the first time in history, GDPR will make it a mandatory requirement for all organisations to report a data breach to the ICO, if an individual’s rights and freedoms are negatively affected.
+For the first time in history, GDPR has made it a mandatory requirement for all organisations to report a data breach to the ICO, if an individual’s rights and freedoms are negatively affected.

-This dispels the myth that GDPR will require the mandatory reporting of all data breaches, but poses the challenge for organisations to determine whether an individual’s rights and freedoms have been negatively affected.
+This dispels the myth that GDPR requires the mandatory reporting of all data breaches, but poses the challenge for organisations to determine whether an individual’s rights and freedoms have been negatively affected.

 The Nasty Side